ProReNata/gotenberg/PRORENATA.md

 # Prorenata fork / extensions

 - libreoffice route has an option to convert document to plain text.
-This is specifically made for rtf -> text conversions.
+Specifically made for rtf -> text conversions.
 - Added route `gspreview` that add conversions by graphicsmagick and ghopstscript
+- Removed `chromium` and `pdftk` (including java) from docker image

 ## On branching